OPERATION OF THE ASTROLABE

 right way round.

-A sanity check is that if the shadow is greater than the pole, the
+If the shadow is greater than the pole, the Sun altitude is less

-Sun altitude is less than 45 degree; less, greater.
+than 45 degree; less, greater.

-It is easier on the math if the measures are in units of 12ths.
+It is easier on the math if the measures are in units of 12ths

-12ths, not decimals.
+12ths.
 A modern astrolabe has decimal scales.

 Find the equation of time for a given date